otrv4/otrv4/otrv4.md

 Sender Instance tag (INT)
   The instance tag of the person sending this message.
 Receiver Instance tag (INT)
   The instance tag of the intended recipient.
-For a pre-key message, this will often be 0 since the other party may not have identified its instance tag yet.
+For a Pre-key message, this will often be 0 since the other party may not have identified its instance tag yet.
 Sender's User Profile (USER-PROF)